Information security vs. cyber security: The definitive guide

 This goes well beyond watching YouTube on company time.
 Companies have to keep employees up-to-date on current threats.
 Phishing and social engineering scams are usually delivered via employee email.

 Employees need to also be aware of the information they carry with them at all times.
-How much overlap with their work information and personal information is on their computer?
-Do they use the same password for Facebook, private E-mail account and their work computer?
+How much overlap between their work and personal information is on their computers?
+Do they use the same password for Facebook, their private E-mail account, and their work computer?

-Under the umbrella of security, there are physical security and information security.
-Under the umbrella of information security, there is cyber security.
+Under the umbrella of security are physical security and information security, as well as cybersecurity.

 Information security focuses on policy and risk evaluation.
-The policy creation sets out to keep sensitive data as safe as possible.
+The creation of policies aims to keep sensitive data as safe as possible.
 Both tangible and digital data are covered under information security.

 • Broad scope encompassing all security related to sensitive data